Controlled Unclassified Information: Guide to CUI Compliance

 Raise Audit user activity

 Organizations must be able to track unlawful, unauthorized, or inappropriate CUI activity.
-Titus logs the actions of individual users as they handle CUI and other sensitive information in email, documents, and files.
+DCS logs the actions of individual users as they handle CUI and other sensitive information in email, documents, and files.
 These logs can be used to create detailed reports on user activity, helping to hold users accountable for their actions.

 Safeguard CUI across boundaries

 CUI must be protected as it is created, shared, and stored.
-Titus applies metadata to unstructured data so that other security solutions can identify and protect CUI in email, documents, and files.
+DCS applies metadata to unstructured data so that other security solutions can identify and protect CUI in email, documents, and files.
 This metadata can be used by existing technology investments, such as DLP, CASB, encryption, archiving, and guards and gatewaysDownload PDF